newsrevenuehub/rev-engine/.github/PULL_REQUEST_TEMPLATE.md

 #### What are the relevant tickets?
 Add a link to any relevant ones.

 #### Do any changes need to be made before deployment to production (adding environment variables, for example)?
+If so, open a ticket and link it to the ticket for this PR and list it here:

 #### Are there next steps?
 If so, what?
 Have tickets been opened for them?
 List next-step tickets here: